-There are three states in the US that have no official law enforcing helmets use: Illinois, Iowa, and New Hampshire.
+There are three states in the US that have no official law enforcing helmet use: Illinois, Iowa, and New Hampshire.
 That means Chicago helmet laws don’t actually exist.
-However, a judge may find a motorcycle driver “negligent” for not wearing a helmet during a traffic accident.
-So even if the accident is not your fault, you may share part of the responsibility for your own injuries because you did not wear a helmet.
+However, a judge can find a motorcycle driver “negligent” for not wearing a helmet during a traffic accident.
+So even if the motorcycle collision or crash is not your fault, you may share part of the responsibility for your own injuries because you did not wear a helmet.

-What’s interesting is that even though Chicago doesn’t have helmet laws, we do have an eye protection law: “Both driver and passenger must make use of glasses, goggles, or a transparent windshield,” says IDOT.
+What’s interesting is that even though Chicago doesn’t have helmet laws, Illinois does have eye protection laws for motorcycle drivers and riders that states:

 Helmet Use in Chicago

-Of the total 1,692 motorcycles/passengers observed, thirty-five were in Chicago and 63 were in Cook County.
+Of the total 1,692 motorcycles/passengers observed, 35 were in Chicago and 63 were in Cook County.

 According to the 2017 study, the city of Chicago had the highest helmet usage rate at 51.1 percent.
-Cook County had the second highest helmet usage at 49.3 percent.
+Cook County had the second-highest helmet usage at 49.3 percent.
 However, The bad news is, despite our local government’s efforts, too many accidents involving cyclists still occur in Chicago.
-The five-year average of bike fatalities in the city stays at 6.2.
+The 5-year average of bike fatalities in the city has remained at 6.2.
 This is closer to, but not close enough to the Vision Zero goal of removing all cycling deaths by 2026.

-In Chicago, people who ride bikes, scooters, or motorcycles for work are the only ones that have to wear protective headgear by law.
+In Chicago, people who ride bicycles, scooters, or motorcycles for work are the only ones that have to wear protective headgear by law.

 It can be said to be circular logic, but no-helmet proponents insist that if wearing a helmet is mandatory, it will lower the number of cycle riders in Chicago.
 If there are fewer bikers on the road, vehicle drivers will not see them often enough and lose their ability to easily see them on roadways.
-Therefore, bike riders will be at greater risk for accident and injury.
+These people believe that bike riders will be at greater risk for accidents and injuries.

-Another argument is, requiring helmets makes bicycling a “specialized” activity rather than a common means of transportation.
-No-helmet proponents say if the state enacts a helmet law, fewer children will ride their bikes to school as a result.
-They simply don’t want to wear a helmet.
+Another common argument is that requiring helmets makes bicycling a “specialized” activity rather than a common means of transportation.
+No-helmet proponents believe that if the state enacts a helmet law, fewer children will ride their bikes to school as a result because they simply don’t want to wear a helmet.

-As personal injury professionals, we don’t want you or your loved ones to suffer the physical injury or emotional trauma.
-Especially not as a result of any kind of traffic accident.
+As personal injury professionals, our team doesn’t want you or your loved ones to suffer physical injuries or emotional trauma–especially not as a result of any kind of traffic accident.
 In this regard, if you believe a helmet is the safer way to operate a motorcycle or bicycle, we encourage you to wear one.
 We will also support your right to not wear a helmet as long as it continues to remain consistent with Illinois law.

 In a Wreck?
 Need a Check?™

 With or without Chicago helmet laws, one fact remains true: It takes time and money to recover from a bike accident.
 Personal injuries and motorcycle repair can be expensive.
 At Lerner and Rowe Injury Attorneys, you will find knowledgeable professionals who bring experience, skill, and passion to your case.
-Consultations are free plus there’s no fee unless we win your case.
+Consultations are free and there are no fees unless we win your case.